Plant exosome

 Skin benefits

-- Emerging anti-aging and skin-restoring potential
+- Emerging research suggests anti-aging and soothing potential

 Known concerns